BCDA-APS/gestalt/README.md

 ### layout.yml

-A caQtDM screen to be generated is represented by a yaml file containing a graph of children Widget objects.
-Widgets are created by providing them with a Qt widget classname and then setting any properties that should be different from the Qt standard.
+A screen to be generated is represented by a yaml file containing a graph of children Widget objects.
+Widgets are created by providing them with a Qt or CSS widget classname and then setting any properties that should be different from the Qt standard.

 ```yaml